This Day In Literary History

 "Nobody's interested in sweetness and light." - Hedda Hopper

-Today's Vanguard Video features a complete episode of the Hedda Hopper's Hollywood radio show.
+Today's Vanguard Video features the first episode of the Hedda Hopper's Hollywood film short series.
 Enjoy!